fiso64/slsk-batchdl/README.md

                                  found.
 Only use for sources such as youtube or soundcloud where the "artist" could just be an uploader.
-  --artist-search                Also try to find track by searching for the artist only --no-regex-search <reg>        Also perform a search without a regex pattern --no-diacr-search              Also perform a search without diacritics -d --desperate                 Equivalent to enabling all additional searches.
-Slower.
+  --artist-search                Also try to find track by searching for the artist only --no-regex-search <reg>        Perform an additional search without a regex pattern --no-diacr-search              Perform an additional search without diacritics -d --desperate                 Equivalent to enabling all additional searches, slower.
   --yt-dlp                       Use yt-dlp to download tracks that weren't found on
                                  Soulseek. yt-dlp must be available from the command line.